BuildTeamDev/steem-editor/doc/en/no-cnd.md

 ### Local on-demand loading
-You can set `externalLink` to` false` if you want to introduce yourself without wanting `mavon-editor` to load.
+You can set `externalLink` to` false` if you want to introduce yourself without wanting `steem-editor` to load.

 If you want to load locally, you need to install the `copy-webpack-plugin` plugin (` npm install copy-webpack-plugin -D`)